 - Miscellaneous surgical expenses.

 Other factors that may influence the price of thigh lift surgery are the demand and expertise of the surgeon and their geographical location.
-Average costs for thigh surgery range from $6,500-$16,000.
+The average cost for thigh lift surgery around the Nation ranges from $6,500-$16,000.
 Make sure you know and understand the scope of your financial obligation before surgery so there are no unpleasant surprises.

-A thigh lift is usually classified as cosmetic surgery and therefore is not normally covered by a patient’s health insurance plan.
-There are some instances where the issues caused by excess skin go far beyond aesthetics and can inhibit an individual’s ability to walk, exercise or restrict their daily activities.
+A thigh lift is usually classified as cosmetic surgery and therefore is not generally covered by a patient’s health insurance plan.
+There are some instances where the issues caused by excess skin go far beyond aesthetics and can inhibit an individual’s ability to walk, and exercise or can even restrict their daily activities.

 In some cases, excess skin can cause chaffing or rashes.
 If there is a medical reason that can be validated, an insurance carrier may accept the claim.
-Most providers also offer patient financing so during your consultation you can ask about these options.
+During your consultation with Dr. Angelina, you can ask about insurance and financing options available for thigh lift patients.

 What Is a Thigh Lift?